Are Corporate VPNs Really on the Way Out?

 The Rise of VPNs

-The breakthrough innovation that enabled VPNs happened in 1996, when TechRadar writes that: “…a Microsoft engineer by the name of Gurdeep Singh-Pall developed the Peer-to-Peer Tunneling Protocol (PPTP).
+The advent of the VPN can be traced back to 1996, when TechRadar writes that: “…a Microsoft engineer by the name of Gurdeep Singh-Pall developed the Peer-to-Peer Tunneling Protocol (PPTP).
 The goal was to use IP addresses to switch network packets and offer employees a secure and private means of connecting to their organization’s intranet.”
 This was before the widespread implementation of HTTPS, when unencrypted data intercepted via wifi was a huge security risk.

 Kolide CEO Jason Meller remembers that time.